marcinkaluza/tfworkshop/exercises/exercise-2/README.md

 ## Introduction

-The aim of this exercise is to create VPC resources required to build a basic infrastructure.
-That includes the following components:
+The aim of this exercise is to create VPC resources in order to deploy a basic infrastructure.
+That includes the following components, as shown on the diagram as well:
 - Base infrastructure
   - VPC
   - Private subnets